 ABOUT THE FESTIVAL

-As before, the new team hopes to present a lot of news and really high quality music to Kaunas residents and guests.
-The motto of the festival „A modern look at folklore!” reflects the core idea of the first creators of the festival and its subsequent promoters to bring together Lithuanian and foreign creators and performers whose music combines different genres of music, elements of ethnic music of different nations, unique timbres of the singers, traditional and modern instruments, and topical interpretations of ethnic music.
-Over the extensive period of the festival’s existence, Kaunas has already hosted guests from neighbouring Latvia and Estonia, as well as Sweden, Norway, Faroe Islands, Poland, Belarus, Ukraine, Czech Republic, Hungary, Bulgaria, Turkey, France, Belgium, Holland, Ireland, USA, Israel, etc.
+The motto of the festival — A contemporary take on folklore! — reflects the core idea of the first creators of the festival and its subsequent promoters: to bring together Lithuanian and foreign creators and performers whose music combines different genres of music, elements of ethnic music of different nations, unique timbres of singers, traditional and modern instruments, and topical interpretations of ethnic music.

-It also encourages artists and composers whose music is usually quite far away from ethnic music to explore it, interpret it and create new collaborative pieces.
-Some of the musical projects performed on the stages of „Suklegos” transcend the borders of Lithuania, bringing together artists from different continents for one common purpose to give the audience new, unfamiliar yet exciting musical experiences infused with the sounds of ethnic music.
-One of these joint projects is „ANCESTORS/PROTEVIAI”.
-It’s a collaboration between Abraham Brody, a violinist and composer from the USA, and the Vilniusbased group of sutartinės singers, Trys Keturiose.
+Some of the musical projects presented on the “Suklegos” stage transcend the borders of Lithuania, bringing together artists from different continents for a common purpose of giving the audience novel musical experiences imbued with the sounds of ethnic music.
+One such example is the joint project “Ancestors”, a collaboration between Abraham Brody, a violinist and composer from the US, and the Vilnius-based group of folk singers “Trys keturiose”.

 © Photos by E. Adomavičius, I. Jokužytė Kairienė.